emmet-m/typescript-react-node-template/README.md

 ## Git setup and details

-**You cannot push to the master branch** (if you try, it will fail!).
+**Do not push to master**.
 When pushing new code, make a branch and merge it into master using github!

 **Testing** hasn't been set up, at all.
 You should look into what frameworks you can use to test the backend and frontend.